 The gray bars represent the Actuarial Liability (AL).
 The green line is the Market Value of Assets (MVA) and the gold line is the Actuarial Value of Assets (AVA).
 The Fund's funded ratio (ratio of assets to liabilities) is shown next to the lines.
 Effective with the July 1, 2019 valuation, the AVA was set equal to the MVA.
-The assets and liabilities have been decreasing every year prior to 2021.
-This is to be expected since the Fund only has retirees and beneficiaries.
+The assets and liabilities have been decreasing every year except for 2021.
+This is to be expected because the Fund only has beneficiaries.
 The increase in both assets and liabilities in 2021 is due to the method change of reflecting the assets and liabilities associated with the cost-of-living adjustments in the valuation.
-This method change also caused the funded ratio to decrease.